 As a well-recognized expert on passport history, I advise a wide range of interested parties like Foundations, Museums, Universities, Libraries, News Media, Film, T.V. & Radio.
 I published numerous articles on passport history and collecting of old passports (references & testimonials).
-My historical passport database is the most comprehensive source when it comes to historical travel documents (passports).
+My historical passport database is the most comprehensive source for historical travel documents (passports).

 Legal Note On Passport Collecting